-Welcome my lovelies to your official BRIDE GUIDE – chocked full of helpful tips from your wedding photographer who was also a bride!
+Welcome my lovelies to your official wedding photo guide – chocked full of helpful tips from your wedding photographer who was also a bride!
 Yup, that’s right.
-I was married somewhat recently in the past year and a half and as someone who has been through it myself and witnessed dozens of weddings to date, these are the things I wish someone had told me prior to my big day.
+I was married somewhat recently myself and as someone who has been through it myself and witnessed dozens of weddings to date, these are the things I wish someone had told me prior to my big day.

 > Let’s start with the getting ready photos!
 If you’re planning to have photos in a getting ready room, put your bridesmaids in charge of tidying up and moving bags, clothes, purses, phones, shoes and items to a corner of the room or if there is closet, bathroom or storage space where these items can be out of sight, this is ideal.
 Your photographer is going to use the natural light coming in from the window for a lot of the getting ready shots, and you don’t want distracting elements in the shots which isn’t a cute look.